 Ground Running, Testing and Maintenance Strategy

-The approved development shall be carried out in accordance with the Ground Running, Testing and Maintenance Strategy (GRTMS) approved under reference 23/01194/AODunless an alternative or amended GRTMS is agreed in writing by the local planning authority.
+The approved development shall be carried out in accordance with the Ground Running, Testing and Maintenance Strategy (GRTMS) approved under reference 23/01194/AOD on 25 July 2023 unless an alternative or amended GRTMS is agreed in writing by the local planning authority.

-A Report to the local planning authority shall be submitted annually on 1 June (or the first working day thereafter) as part of the Annual Performance Report on the performance and compliance during the previous calendar year with the targets in the GRTMS.
-Every 3 years after first implementation the GRTMS shall be reviewed and the review shall be submitted to the local planning authority for approval in writing on 1 June (or the first working day thereafter) and implemented as approved.
-Within 14 days of its implementation, the local planning authority shall be notified of the implementation of the GRTMS.
+A report to the local planning authority shall be submitted annually on 1 June (or the first working day thereafter) as part of the Annual Performance Report on the performance and compliance during the previous calendar year with the targets in the GRTMS.
+Every 3 years from approval the GRTMS shall be reviewed and the review shall be submitted to the local planning authority for approval in writing by the following 1 June (or the first working day thereafter) and implemented as approved..

 The strategy shall identify: